Estate litigation and hiring an estate lawyer

 Passing of accounts

 The passing of accounts by an estate trustee is process that requires specialized knowledge of estate law.
 The Substitute Decisions Act and the Rules of Civil Procedure govern the procedure by which trustees and fiduciaries are required to pass accounts in Ontario.
 The trustee may be required to pass accounts or the trustee can do so voluntarily under section 48 of the Estates Act.
 A beneficiary may be able to challenge the actions of the estate trustee in handling the accounts of the estate by obtaining a Court order.
 If there are no appropriate individuals to act, the Office of the Public Guardian and Trustee may be appointed to review the accounts.
 The passing of accounts can give rise to estate litigation and should be done with the assistance of an experienced estate lawyer.
+There are various record-keeping procedures that must be followed to ensure the passing of accounts is successful.
 Read more.

 Removing an executor